 - The right to have reasonable advance notice of any entrance by the Landlord, Installation housing staff, or chain of command into the housing unit, expect in the case of an emergency or abandonment of the housing unit.
-(Right 13) - Landlord or anyone allowed by Landlord, including but not limited to a licensed exterminator for the purpose of pest control, may enter the Premises during the hours of 8:00 a.m.
-5:00 p.m., Monday through Saturday, after giving Resident forty-eight (48) hours advance notice.
-If there is an emergency, Landlord may enter the Premises without giving Resident advance notice.
-Landlord may also enter the Premises after a forty-eight (48) hour notice has been posted if it appears to have been abandoned by Resident. - The right to not pay non-refundable fees or have application of rent credits arbitrarily withheld.
-(Right 14) - N/A - The right to expect common documents, forms, and processes for housing units will be the same for all Army Installations, to the maximum extent applicable without violating local, state, or federal regulations.
-(Right 15) - Resident Occupancy Agreement Lease
+(Right 13) - Work Orders: resident is present or gives Permission to Enter - 48 Hour Notice: written notice is posted and mailed for Capital Projects, Asset Preservation and Scheduled Maintenance such as preventative maintenance inspections done yearly. - The right to not pay non-refundable fees or have application of rent credits arbitrarily withheld.
+(Right 14) - Refundable \$150 Pet Deposit (per pet) - The right to expect common documents, forms, and processes for housing units will be the same for all Army Installations, to the maximum extent applicable without violating local, state, or federal regulations.
+(Right 15)